TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 Signal events come in handy when you need to kick off some type of special process (reloading configs, publishing debug info) inside a container.
 This type of external communication is only supported when running ContainerPilot within a Docker container running on a Docker host, or under the supervision of a scheduler like Nomad.

-Note: Either two signals can be sent to ContainerPilot acting as a PID 1 supervisor or it's standalone worker process.
+Note: Either two signals can be sent to ContainerPilot acting as a PID 1 supervisor or its standalone worker process.

 ## Configuration